|

 Dancing in the Rain by Annabelle Stehli.

-Berard Auditory Integration Training has proven to
+Berard AIT has proven to

 be an invaluable tool in the recovery of individuals with learning disabilities